 SEL is also an important part of how high school students plan for post-secondary goals, and can integrate into career and technical education programs, dual enrollment, career pathways, and other learning opportunities focused on workforce preparation.

 Schoolwide, SEL also plays an important role in how students connect and contribute to their school communities.
 In high school, it’s especially important to create space for all students to engage as leaders, problem-solvers, and decision-makers.
 Schools can provide a variety of opportunities for all students — not just those who regularly volunteer — to lead and contribute to improving their schools.
 For example, students can take part in reviewing school climate data and make recommendations, facilitate community-building circles, or join SEL teams to advise on strategies.
-(Read more about promoting student voice through SEL and see examples from three high schools.)
+(Read more about promoting student voice through SEL)

 It’s also important to ensure that discipline policies and practices promote SEL and relationship-building.
 Disciplinary approaches that focus on punishment or control, such as suspensions or rules that prohibit talking during lunch, can often be damaging to students or undermine SEL efforts.
 In contrast, restorative approaches to discipline that focus on helping students understand the impact of their behavior and engaging students in problem-solving can help build their social and emotional competencies.
 (See what a restorative approach to discipline looks like in Chicago Public Schools.)